BookLab

 - ✔️ 100 blood sugar-friendly recipes for every meal of the day

-- ✔️ Simple prep tips for busy people
+- ✔️ Easy cooking tips for busy people

-- ✔️ Nutritional information for every recipe to support diabetes management
+- ✔️ Nutritional information for each recipe to help with diabetes

 - ✔️ Ready for Kindle & Paperback